of a mental act performed entirely within the mind

 The connection between the prefix "sub-" (under)and "-ject," (throw) is indirect, a little hard to see.
 To look at something subjectively is to be under the influence of personal opinion, experience, self-serving motivation, or emotion that underlies judgment.

-the goal intended to be attained (and which is believed to be attainable)
+the goal intended to be attained

 The word "objective" (literally: "that at which we are thrown") is used as a noun in the example sentence.
 As a noun, "objective" simply means "goal" and is used interchangeable with the words "goal," "target," or "aim."
 As an adjective, to be "objective" is to be able to look at something without any personal or emotional attachment, with just the facts thrown at you.

 With the prefix "e-" meaning "out," and the root "ject-" meaning "to throw," it's clear to see that the word "eject" means "to throw out."
 However, when we remove the garbage from the house, we never say that we are "ejecting" it.
 The word "eject" is usually applied to either a forceful toss-out, or the removal of a member of the group, as in the example sentence.

 force or drive (a fluid or gas) into by piercing